pdkovacs/wsproxy/README.md

-# Web-socket gateway
+# Web-socket proxy

 Service taking care of the management (and use) of stateful web-socket connections on behalf of clustered applications with with stateless back-ends.

-## Endpoints provided by the gateway service
+## Endpoints provided by the proxy service

 * `GET /connect`